 I don’t know why lots of play translates to very little discipline to so many people, but this seems to come up a lot in my conversations with people.
 But in my experience at my son’s school, there are plenty of rules – certain types of play are to remain in certain areas, you need to play respectfully with other students, only four kids at any station at one time, etc. It’s not a free for all, just play for all.

 Okay, unsurprisingly, this is the myth I hear the most.
 It’s also one that makes me the most crazy, wanting to scream, “It’s not true!!!!”
 Yes – my son’s class has no posters with the alphabet on the wall.
 There aren’t any worksheets.
 There’s no letter of the week.
 But he has learned SO much.
 He’s rolled balls of different weights to learn about speed and velocity.
 They mix paints and get messy and learn about color and texture and get a chance to experiment.
 They learn numbers and counting and math just through playing with cars or trains or even rocks outside!
 They’re given free reign of lots of different materials to create their own play, giving their minds a wonderful opportunity to grow.
-And through it all, somewhere along the line he’s learning his numbers, letters, how to write his name.
+And through it all, somewhere along the line he’s learning his numbers, letters, how to write his name, and a great beginning to reading and reading comprehension.
 Just on his own time and in his own way.

 All this isn’t to knock a more academic setting.
 The truth is, both settings probably have more in common than either is quick to admit.
 Academic settings still have lots of play, and play based still has lots of academics.
 It’s just the process that’s different.
 We tried academic, and found that for my kid, play based was the way to go.

 So next time you hear someone say their kid is getting a play-based education, take a minute, ask a question, and try to learn more about it!
 I’m sure they’d be more than happy to share and chat!